-Professor (PhD), Department of Undergraduate and Graduate Studies in Education
+Professor (PhD), Department of Educational Studies

-- EDUC 5P19: Children’s Literature and Theory in Education
+5P19: Children’s Literature and Literary Theory

-- EDUC 5P25: Gendering Educational Histories
+5P25: Gendering Educational Histories

-- Children’s literature
+- Children’s literature, literary theory

-- Post-colonial discourse
+- Postcolonial discourse

 SSHRC Insight Grant (2016-21): Hunting for Mrs. Fenwick: 1766-1840: Her Life and Letters.
 Lissa is using the award to complete her biography of Eliza Fenwick and to produce a scholarly edition of her letters.
 Both to be Published by the University of Toronto Press.